rachxh/country-weather-redux/README.md

-## Countries & Weather - React App
+## Countries & Weather - Redux App
-React application that is using REST Countries API and Open Weather API.
+Redux application that is using REST Countries API and Open Weather API.

 It shows detailed information about countries.
 Today's weather is shown for the countries' capitals.